 - Spouse of a veteran.
 The surviving spouse of a wartime veteran is also entitled to the Aid & Attendance benefit if he or she was married to the veteran for at least one year, married to the veteran at the time of the veteran’s death, and has not since remarried.

 This is a simplified version of the qualifications you must meet to get Aid & Attendance benefits as a veteran.
-When you work with Ross & Shoalmire, P.L.L.C. you will not have to worry about the details—we will take care of that for you!
+When you work with us, you won't have to worry about the details—we'll take care of that for you!

 If You Are a Wartime Veteran, Talk to Us About VA Benefits